Pershore – Britain’s ‘Gem Town’ - Allens Caravans Blog

 High Street

-Take a stroll down the Pershore High Street and absorb the Georgian architecture.
-There are countless independent retailers, giving you the opportunity to find a hidden gem that will forever remind you of your holiday to the beautiful town of Pershore.
+Take a stroll down Pershore’s High Street and absorb the well-preserved Georgian architecture.
+There are countless independent retailers, allowing you to find a hidden gem that will forever remind you of your holiday to the beautiful town of Pershore.
+And there are plenty of charming cafes for a refreshing drink as you go.

 Book a Pershore Holiday Today